 As we can see, all these definitions are very similar — they all involve meeting project requirements as an ultimate goal.

 💡 Plaky Pro Tip

 Project management is often confused with some similar terms, and their meanings sometimes overlap.
 To see how project management compares to other kinds of management, check out the following guides:

 What is a project?

-To better understand project management, first, we need to define the term “project.”
+To better understand project management, we should also define the term “project.”

-- Consume human and nonhuman resources (i.e., money, people, equipment)
+- Consume human and nonhuman resources (i.e., money, people, equipment), and

 - Are multifunctional (i.e., cut across several functional lines).”